 The No. 1 way to avoid having packages stolen is clear: Don’t buy online or via the mail.
 Instead, hark back to ye olde days of just a few years ago, when shoppers actually went to physical stores.
-For many of us, though, the lure of online shopping is too irresistible.
-Whether it’s a hard-to-find book from Amazon, a hand-crafted shirt from Etsy, or that vintage copy of The Beatles’ “White Album” from eBay, there are items that we just can’t purchase anywhere else.
+But the lure of online shopping can be irresistible.
+Whether it’s a hard-to-find book from Amazon, a hand-crafted shirt from Etsy, or that vintage copy of the Beatles’ “White Album” from eBay, there are items we can’t purchase anywhere else.

-It’s tough to completely foil porch robberies, but here’s a pack of practical ideas, from good ol’ neighborly assistance to more technologically advanced options.
+It’s tough to completely foil porch robberies, but here’s a pack of practical ideas for stopping thieves in their tracks.

 1. Have packages sent to work

 2. Use an Amazon locker — or consider Amazon Key

-Face it, many of the packages landing on our porch these days come from Amazon.
-And the company is working to solve the package-theft problem with various tech innovations.
+Many of the packages landing on our porch come from Amazon.
+The company is working to solve the package-theft problem with various tech innovations.
 Amazon Key involves buying a kit that includes a security camera and then allowing delivery drivers to unlock your door and leave the package inside.
 For various reasons — including trust and privacy issues and escape-prone pets — this isn’t an easy sell with everyone.
-I can’t imagine going for it.

-But Amazon Lockers are a smart option.
-They’re secure, self-service kiosks that will accept delivery of your package and let you come pick it up day or night.
+Amazon Lockers are another smart option.
+They’re secure, self-service kiosks that accept delivery of your package and let you come pick it up day or night.
 In my neighborhood — in Amazon’s hometown of Seattle — there is one at a grocery store and another at a 7-Eleven.
-But I live in Amazon’s hometown of Seattle.
-For my sister, who lives in a Wisconsin college town, there are simply no Amazon Lockers within a half-hour drive.
-Even if she wanted to give it the old college try, she’d fail.
 Search here to find your closest Amazon Locker.